What do you think of public speaking for children?

 – Do some fun vocal exercises with them.
 There are plenty on YouTube you can have some fun with.

 – Ask them to write down everything that worries them or makes them anxious or fearful in any way about the idea of speaking in groups.
 Talk through their thoughts and concerns with them.

 Many adults enter the workplace highly skilled at ‘waiting to speak’; in other words, their listening skills are very poor.
 Teach your child how to actively listen too.
 Learning how to speak with confidence and impact won’t be of any use to them at all unless they can listen equally well.

-When they do return to school do take a few minutes each day to ask your child about their day at school and encourage them to share as much as they can and would like to.
+When come home from school take a few minutes each day to ask your child about their day at school.
+Encourage them to share as much as they can and would like to.

 Spend as much time with them as you can helping them to find, value and develop their voice.